escotoj/TechBlogMVC/README.md

 ## TODO
+understadn session
-dashboard only to show upon login in, needs a session. need ot be abel to click on a specific blog and be able to comment commnets are displayd with username
+dashboard only to show upon login in, needs a session. need ot be abel to click on a specific blog and be able to blogs are displayd with username newpost route doesnt include session or display name of user. make blog vie on click, with comment option in a newpage.

+## DONE
+comment.js has been added

 need a update blog function
 need delete post function